Sweet’s syndrome in children is very rare, so the information available is limited.

 What is Sweet’s syndrome?

 Sweet’s syndrome (SS) is a rare autoinflammatory (not autoimmune) condition and form of neutrophilic dermatosis that mainly affects adults, particularly women.
 The main symptoms include fever and painful skin lesions that most often appear on the face, neck and upper extremities, but can appear on any part of the body.
 On rare occasions, there are no skin lesions.
 Other common symptoms include fatigue (a medical term that includes a number of different symptoms, and is not the same as simply feeling tired), muscle pain, joint pain (arthralgia) or joint pain and swelling (arthritis), headaches, eye problems, and sometimes mouth ulcers.
 On rare occasions, the lesions can develop in internal joints and organs causing more serious symptoms.
 Very rarely, SS may be life-threatening.
 The cause of SS is poorly understood, but it is associated with infections, autoimmune conditions, inflammatory bowel disease, cancers and blood disorders (malignancy-associated or paraneoplastic), medications (drug-induced), pregnancy, skin damage, overexposure to sunlight or ultraviolet (UV) light, and vaccination.
-In regards to the latter, SS caused by vaccination is so rare (only 10 cases reported in medical literature in the past 42 years) that a definite connection has not been established in all cases.
+In regards to the latter, SS caused by vaccination is incredibly rare (only 10 cases reported in medical literature in the past 42 years), and a definite connection has not been established in all cases.
 Also, as infection is a more common trigger for SS than vaccination, you may be more likely to develop SS as a result of not having your vaccinations than having them.

 Can Sweet’s syndrome affect children?